 • Person Responsible

-2. Record Testing Methods
+Record Your Testing Methods

 Include the tools and methods you used to identify accessibility issues.
 Whether you use an automated tool like WAVE or manual testing such as keyboard navigation or using a screen reader, documenting your testing methods ensures consistency in future checks.